ElrikPiro/rpg-thermal-sim/README.md

 ```
 The command build takes the first word as the name that identifies the room we've just created, the second is the width, the third the height, after that comes, optionally, a description.

+Each cell of the room will be identified by the name of the room and it's coordinates, being the coordinates of the first cell (bottom left) `roomA 1 1` and the last cell (top right) `roomA 5 5`.

 Now, figure we want this room to have a neighbouring room, let's say, like this:
 ```
 [   ][   ][   ][   ][   ]